SumaiaSorna/password-generator-js/README.md

 # password-generator-js

-This application emphasizes the use of JavaScript to generate a random, secure password for the user.
+Modified the given starter code to enable employees to generate random passwords based on the criteria they've selected

+## Link to live application

+Click here to view the deployed application.

+## Description

+## Technical steps

+## screenshots